merenlab/scholarly-report/README.md

                    --output-dir SCHOLARLY_DATA
 ```

-This will give you publications from this author ONLY in the year 2024:
+Or from a single year (say, 2024):

 ```bash
 # retrieve information for publications appeared in literature after 2023